Top 21 things to do and see in Haight-Ashbury, San Francisco

 What is Haight-Ashbury famous for?

-Many legendary musicians like Janis Joplin, Jimi Jimi Hendrix, The Grateful Dead bandmates lived in Haight-Ashbury during the 1960s.
-Today the neighborhood is famous for vintage shopping and other quirky shops.
+Many legendary musicians like Janis Joplin, Jimi Jimi Hendrix, and The Grateful Dead bandmates lived in Haight-Ashbury during the 1960s.
+Today, the neighborhood is famous for vintage shopping and other quirky shops.

 Haight Ashbury neighborhood is surrounded by beautiful parks.
-The Massive Golden Gate Park with the Hippie Hill is on the west side, The Buena Vista Park is on the east side, and the narrow Panhandle park is on the north side.
+The Massive Golden Gate Park with Hippie Hill is on the west side, The Buena Vista Park is on the east side, and the narrow Panhandle Park is on the north side.

 Is Haight-Ashbury safe?

-I visited Haight-Ashbury on a weekend afternoon and it felt completely safe.
-Lots of tourists and locals shopping at the vintage shops, music and book stores and eating at the restaurants and cafes.
+I visited Haight-Ashbury on a weekend afternoon, and it felt completely safe.
+Lots of tourists and locals were shopping at the vintage shops, music, and bookstores and eating at the restaurants and cafes.

-Of course there is the occasional smell of weed and you might spot some wierdo but that is with most places in downtown San Francisco.
+Of course, there is the occasional smell of weed, and you might spot some weirdos, but that is with most places in downtown San Francisco.
 Just keep your wits about you and do not go in deserted alleys or streets.
 Do not keep any valuables or electronics visible in your car to avoid theft.

 Final Takeaways: Best things to see and do in Haight Ashbury